Nk23hxe/XXMI-Libs-Package-custom-dlls/README.md

 ## Installation:
 Just paste the d3d11 in your XXMI-Launcher-Portable-v1.9.2\Resources\Packages folder and click replace if asked
+Enable Unsafe mode in xxmi settings
-If you get the illegal tool error then simply download the new version of the dll and replace it Sadly you'd have to keep doing it till I decide to build an application that automatically does it for you
+If you get the illegal tool error then simply download the new version of the dll and replace it Sadly you'd have to keep doing it till I decide to build an application that automatically does it for you or till hoyo decides to stop targetting injections which will make this fork obsolete lol